 During Mr. Levin’s tenure in government, he served as an assistant U.S. attorney in Los Angeles, where he tried cases involving tax fraud, treasury check fraud and firearm importation and most recently was deputy chief of criminal appeals.

 Mr. Levin taught advanced appellate advocacy at USC Gould School of Law and is co-chair of the Southern California Regional Subcommittee of the ABA White Collar Crime Committee.
 He is a lawyer representative to the Ninth Circuit Judicial Conference; a member of the Yale Law School Fund board of directors and a member of the editorial board for the American Bar Association’s State Antitrust Practice and Statutes treatise (5th edition).
 He also serves on the board of trustees of the John Thomas Dye School in Los Angeles and formerly was a board member of the Federal Bar Association of Los Angeles.

-Mr. Levin clerked for U.S. Supreme Court Justice Ruth Bader Ginsburg and Judge William A. Fletcher of the 9th Circuit.
+Mr. Levin clerked for U.S. Supreme Court Justice Ruth Bader Ginsburg and Judge William A. Fletcher of the Ninth Circuit.
 He is a graduate of Yale Law School, where he was editor in chief of the Yale Law Journal.
-He received both his undergraduate and masters degrees from Stanford University.
+He received both his undergraduate and master's degrees from Stanford University.